-Living in Costa RicaiStockphoto
+Living in Costa Rica?

-Living in Costa Rica: Cost of Living
+Living in Costa Rica

-Living in Costa Rica is popular amongst foreigners for a multitude of reasons, and the very affordable cost of life is definitely one of them.
-Wages might seem quite modest to expats living in Costa Rica compared to many Western countries, but the prices for many goods and services are far below what you might be used to.
+Costa Rica is popular amongst foreigners for a multitude of reasons, and the very affordable cost of living is definitely one of them.
+Wages might seem quite modest compared to many Western countries, but prices are far below what you might be used to.

 Expenses for housing will consume a considerable part of your income.
-In this respect, living in Costa Rica is no different from life in any other place.
-But the level of luxury you will be able to get while living in Costa Rica will be quite surprising to some.
-Large apartments or houses, including maids and gardeners, are not uncommon.
+In this respect, Costa Rica is no different from any other country.
+But the level of luxury you can get will be quite surprising to some.
+Large apartments or houses, including cleaning and gardening services, are not uncommon.

 Working and living in Costa Rica is somewhat lucrative for expats, as they are generally paid very well compared to their local colleagues.
 This is even part of the labor regulations for expats.
-While you will find it hard to save a little nest egg for when you return home, you will be able to live a very comfortable life in Costa Rica on your expat salary.
+While you might find it hard to save a little nest egg for when you return home, you will be able to live very comfortably on your expat salary.

-Any citizen and legal resident working and living in Costa Rica is covered by the national healthcare and social security system Caja Costarricense de Seguro Social (CCSS).
-Your affiliation with the Caja will grant you access to the major public hospitals while living in Costa Rica.
-Little accidents and non-emergencies that might befall you during your life in Costa Rica can be taken care of in small ‘neighborhood’ clinics known as EBAIS.
-While living in Costa Rica, please make sure to locate the one nearest to you and register before your first actual visit!
+Any citizen and legal resident living in Costa Rica is covered by the national healthcare and social security system Caja Costarricense de Seguro Social (CCSS).
+Your affiliation with the Caja will grant you access to the major public hospitals.
+Little accidents and non-emergencies can be taken care of in small “neighborhood” clinics known as EBAIS.
+Please make sure to locate the one nearest to you and register before your first actual visit!

 Most drugs are available directly through your pharmacist without prescription.
 Generally, if you have a small ailment, you should see your local pharmacist first, rather than directly consulting hospitals and clinics.
-Pharmacies are much more part of everyday living in Costa Rica than in many other places!
+Pharmacies are much more part of everyday life in Costa Rica than in many other places!

-Most people living in Costa Rica use the services of the Caja, but, as in many other countries, socialized healthcare has its drawbacks.
+Most people in Costa Rica make use of the Caja, but, as in many other countries, socialized healthcare has its drawbacks.
 Services are adequate, but waiting times might be quite long for non-life threatening procedures.
-The only alternative available to you while living in Costa Rica is private insurance with the government-affiliated INS.
-An overview of their services is offered on their website (Spanish).
+The only alternative available to you is private insurance with the government-affiliated INS.
+An overview of their services is offered on their website (in Spanish only).